Building a pipeline of designers and problem-solvers

 - Train young people to build skills critical for success and personal development through the lens of design and architecture.

-- Develop and foster responsibility, accountability, contextual learning, and personal growth among Washington University students.
+- Develop and foster responsibility, accountability, contextual learning, and personal growth among WashU students.

-- Engage in the K–12 education system to cultivate and deepen connections between Washington University and the St. Louis community.
+- Engage in the K–12 education system to cultivate and deepen connections between WashU and the St. Louis community.

-The American Institute of Architects and the Office of Diversity and Inclusion recently selected the Alberti Program as the 2016 honoree of the AIA Diversity Recognition Program.
+In 2016, The American Institute of Architects (AIA) and the Office of Diversity and Inclusion selected the Alberti Program: Architecture for Young People as the 2016 honoree of the AIA Diversity Recognition Program.